ianstormtaylor/slate/docs/concepts/statelessness-and-immutability.md

 # Statelessness & Immutability

 All of the data in Slate is immutable, thanks to [Immutable.js](https://facebook.github.io/immutable-js/).
-This makes it possible to achieve a much greater level of performance, and it makes maintaining a history of changes for undo/redo much simpler.
+This makes it much easier to reason about complex editing logic, and it makes maintaining a history of changes for undo/redo much simpler.

 _To learn more, check out the [`State` model reference](../reference/models/state.md)._